 In addition to signature blocks, there are other elements in the mix to make sure your deed is in a legally valid format, but they aren't the focus of this article.

-If you prefer a quick video summary, check our 22 second summary below and get the downloads at the bottom of this article.
+If you prefer a quick video summary, check our 22 second summary below.

 Now, onto the text that appears above the signature block...

 First, we'll start off with what a valid deed looks like.
 A deed must be:

 The words above appear together as “signed, sealed and delivered” above the signature blocks at the end of your legal document.

 As one of the requirements above is that your deed appears on paper, you should never use a deed that has been prepared to be signed digitally e.g. via Hellosign or Docusign or have a witness do this either.

 You may be interested in this fun little fact: